denis-scher/TicTacToe/README.md

 The Classes of the project are as follows:
 * Main.java - Calls the relevant methods (basically controls the game).
 * TicTacToe.java - The game class, creates and maintains the game board.
-* MinimaxPlayer.java - A opponent class that uses the Minimax algorithm to make the next move.
+* MinimaxPlayer.java - An opponent class that uses the Minimax algorithm to make the next move.
-* RndPlayer.java - A opponent class that chooses the next move randomly.
+* RndPlayer.java - An opponent class that chooses the next move randomly.